LiF-x/lifxmod.com/tutorials/how-can-i-configure-my-life-is-feudal-server-to-fast-action.md

     <duration const="">1</duration>

+This will remove the calculation-based speed which was intended by BitBox
+\- Please take note of the removal of "8 25" to allow it to be ignored it must be deleted

 If Correctly done this will now look like the example Below

     			<ability lvl="60" name="Gold Deposits" type="Look for" id="5">